-With Distinction - A designation awarded to any student completing an undergraduate degree with an overall Grade Point Average of at least 7.5 on the last 60 credits.
-Bachelor of Education (After Degree) students require an 8.0 to receive this designation.
+With Distinction - A designation awarded to any student completing an undergraduate degree with an overall Grade Point Average of at least 3.50 on the last 60 credits.
+Bachelor of Education (After Degree) students require a 3.70 to receive this designation.